Best Holiday Deals on Home and Kitchen Products

 Cooking and Kitchen Products

 Overall, this Black+Decker does a good job at the basics: baking, reheating, and toasting.
-But it also comes with a few additional functions, including convection bake and broil, as well as settings for cookies, pizza, frozen snacks, potatoes, and bagels.
+It also comes with a few additional functions, including convection bake and broil, as well as settings for cookies, pizza, frozen snacks, potatoes, and bagels.
 If you’re looking for a countertop oven, here’s an opportunity to get one for 20 percent off.

 CR’s test results: Black+Decker 6-Slice Digital Convection CTO6335SS toaster oven